Kids in the Garden, the Dream of a Raving Madman?

 Planning, supplies, and tools:

 Here at McArdle's, we have a fully stocked nursery and garden center with plants and flowers of all kids, seeds, fertilizers, soils, and all manner of tools you might need, including kid-sized tools.
 We can make suggestions about the best kids of plants or seeds for you.
 We can provide you with soils and fertilizers to encourage your plants to grow.
 Essentially, we're always happy to help you undertake a project in the garden, and we can give you the tools to be successful.
 Plus, you won't be alone in the process!
 We can also help you troubleshoot and problem solve in the garden.
 We've all got green in out hears and thumbs, so please don't hesitate to reach out.

 If you have any questions about gardening, give us a call at 203-661-5600 or write to us at [email protected] Until next time, thanks for reading!

-Justin Lievano works in the flower shop at McArdle's, and he's patiently waiting for his English roses to come into full bloom.
+by Justin Lievano who is patiently waiting for his English roses to come into full bloom.